vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 To manage things like automatic pronoun resolution, etc, you also want the chatbot to be able to read and process its own output with whatever scripts you want.
-The set of sentences the chatbot utters for a volley are automatically created as transient facts stored under the verb “chatoutput”.
+The set of sentences the chatbot utters for a volley are automatically created as transient facts stored under the verb "chatoutput".
 The subject is a sentence uttered by the chatbot.
 The object is a fact triple of whatever value was stored as `%why` (default is `.`), the name of the topic, and the offset of the rule within the topic.